miltonbolonha/gatsby-theme-v5-boilerplate/content/pages/politica-privacidade.md

 slug: politica-privacidade
 featuredImage: ../posts/images/52015494369_659ac9d5bb_o.jpg
 date: 2022-12-14T08:30:00+00:00
+questions: ["Question?:Answer!"]
 helperI18n: ["pt-BR:/politica-privacidade/", "nl-NL:/nl/privacyverklaring/"]
 ---

 ## Que nós somos?

 We are Milton Bolonha, a GmbH from Ludwigsburg, Germany.
-Our website address is: http://farming-revolution.com
+Our website address is: http://milton-bolonha.com

 ## Which data do we collect about you?